-9.1 The Publisher commissions feature writers who are independent of the Publisher and who prepare in good faith an Editorial for each new edition of the Guide.
+9.1 The Publisher commissions feature writers who are independent of the Publisher and who prepare in good faith, an Editorial for each new edition of the Guide.
 The Advertiser agrees that:

 (c) the Guide and Editorial are prepared in advance and although the Publisher takes reasonable steps to ensure they are up-to-date and accurate, the Publisher does not make any warranties as to their content.

-12.2 The Publisher shall invoice the Advertiser on or at any time after the Final Copy Date and the Advertiser shall pay each invoice submitted by the Publisher:
+12.2 The Publisher shall invoice the Advertiser on or at any time after the Final Copy Date, and the Advertiser shall pay each invoice submitted by the Publisher:

-(a) within 30 days of the date of the invoice unless agreed otherwise in writing by the Publisher’s financial controller or managing director;
+(a) within 28 days of the date of the invoice unless agreed otherwise in writing by the Publisher’s financial controller or managing director;

 (b) in full and in cleared funds to a bank account nominated in writing by the Publisher; and

-(c) time for payment shall be of the essence of the Contract.
+(c) time shall be of the essence in respect of such payment.

 12.3 All amounts payable are exclusive of amounts in respect of value added tax chargeable from time to time (VAT).

 12.4 If the Advertiser fails to make any payment due to the Publisher under the Contract by the due date for payment, then the Advertiser shall pay interest on the overdue amount at the rate of 3% per annum above the Bank of England’s base rate from time to time.
-Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
+Such interest shall accrue on a daily basis from the due date of payment, until actual payment of the overdue amount, whether before or after judgment.
 The Advertiser shall pay the interest together with the overdue amount.